ActivityPub: Accidental denial-of-service attacks

 Poorly optimized ActivityPub implementations can cause unintentional distributed denial-of-service (DDOS) attacks on other websites and servers, due to the decentralized nature of the network.
 An example would be Mastodon's implementation of OpenGraph link previews, wherein every instance that receives a post that contains a link with OpenGraph metadata will download the associated data, such as a thumbnail, in a very short timeframe, which can slow down or crash servers as a result of the sudden burst of requests.

 Account migration

 ActivityPub has been criticized for not natively supporting moving accounts from one server to another, forcing implementations to build their own solutions.
 While there has been work on building a standardized system for migrating accounts using the Move activity via the Fediverse Enhancement Proposal organization, the current proposal only allows for basic follower migration, with all other data remaining linked to the original account.

 Missing content and data

 ActivityPub implementations have been criticized for missing replies and parts of reply threads from remote posts, and presenting outdated statistics (e.g. likes and reposts) about remote posts.
 However, this isn't a problem with the ActivityPub protocol itself, but with implementations not refreshing their content for updated data when needed.
+This problem has been fixed for a lot of softwares, such as Discourse, Mastodon, Lemmy, and Wordpress.